 Broadcasting Digital Larp

-The Geek Initiative often broadcasts our digital larps on Twitch.
+The Geek Initiative sometimes broadcasts our digital larps on Twitch.
 You can view the archives of the broadcasts on the TGI YouTube Channel.
 We also run non-broadcasted (archived, uploaded) runs, and “closed runs,” which are private and do not get broadcasted at all.

 Digital Larp’s Place in an In-Person Campaign Larp